macciampa/tldr/README.md

-# Page Summarizer Chrome Extension
+# TLDR - Web Page Summarizer

-A Chrome extension that uses OpenAI's GPT-3.5 to summarize web pages, with the API key securely stored in AWS Secrets Manager.
+A Chrome extension that provides quick summaries of web pages using OpenAI's GPT-3.5, with the API key securely stored in AWS Secrets Manager.

 ## Setup Instructions